How can we raise $10 million per year for our streets?

 $27 per day for off-street parking in Yarra.
 Image credit: Streets Alive Yarra.

-Yarra sells approximately 30,000 parking residential & business parking permits each year.
-The price for a first permit is $50 per year (14 cents per day).
-If the price was increased to $365 per year ($1 per day) then Yarra would raise an extra $9 million per year.
-This price would be comparable to the City of Vancouver, which charges $401 Canadian dollars per year (AU$422), for residential on-street parking permits in the high demand West End area.
+Yarra sells residential & business parking permits for 14 cents per day (or $50 per year).
+These are in high demand, with council issuing approximately 20,000 permits each year.
+If the price was increased to $1 per day then Yarra would raise an extra $6 million per year.
+This price would be comparable to the fee charged by the City of Vancouver for residential on-street parking permits in the high demand West End area.
 Note that such a change would not impact the households who receive a free parking permit, based on approved concessions.
-Clearly, this option would not be necessary if council was raising $50 million per year from commuters.

 Price for residential on-street parking permit in the West End of Vancouver.
 Image credit: City of Vancouver.